Maliman-Org/Affine-Encryption/README.md

  4. run the server when the application lunches.

- This solution helped us to avoide any delay of receiving notes due to socket timeout and the usfulness of leaving sockets opened during all the execution whitout actually needing it.
+ This solution helped us to avoide any delay of receiving notes due to socket timeout and the usfulness of leaving sockets opened during all the execution whitout actually needing it...

  ## Execution 🔌🔨